EnzoVezzaro/prime/README.md

 Prime does **not** aim to compress source code.

-Prime aims to make the source code unnecessary for as many agent questions as possible.
+Prime aims to make the source code more understandable and navigatable for as many agent questions as possible.

 ```text
                          CODEBASE